roundhousedesigns/rhdwp-traefik-server/README.md

 ---
 Traefik-routed environment with LetsEncrypt support.

-- Run `./start.sh` to start the main traefik server stack.
+- Run `./start.sh` to run quick setup and start the main traefik server stack

 - To spin up a new site, use `git clone -b traefik-node git@github.com:gaswirth/rhdwp-docker.git` in the ./www/ directory.